Penny Boudreau: Murder of Karissa Boudreau

-On January 27, 2008, she drove Karissa to the outskirts of Bridgewater, tackled her to the ground, and strangled her with twine whilst kneeling on her chest.
+On January 27, 2008, she drove Karissa to the outskirts of Bridgewater, tackled her to the ground, and strangled her with twine while kneeling on her chest.
 Macumber remained at home and was informed by Boudreau that Karissa had vanished from her car after she'd left it unattended.
-At 8:35 that same evening, Boudreau reported her daughter missing and made an appeal for anyone with information to come forward: "Her eyes swollen from crying, her face pale and drawn, she said, ``I'm trying not to think the worst.
+At 8:35 that same evening, Boudreau reported her daughter missing and made an appeal for anyone with information to come forward: “Her eyes swollen from crying, her face pale and drawn, she said, ‘I'm trying not to think the worst.
 It's plain and simple hell.
-Not knowing where your kids are is horrible."
-A study by the University of British Columbia analysed Boudreau's press conference; “We analyzed her facial expression right when she made the plea for help and before there were charges against her.
+Not knowing where your kids are is horrible.’”
+A study by two researchers at Dalhousie University analysed Boudreau's press conference; “We analyzed her facial expression right when she made the plea for help and before there were charges against her.
 There were some cues to suggest that she was not genuine.”

 On February 9, 2008, Karissa's body was found with her jeans and underwear pulled down along the edge of an embankment in Conquerall Bank.
 This was intended to give the impression of sexual assault, but due to no signs of sexual intercourse, this was ruled out.